 Office expenses.
-Flowers, fish tanks, and magazine subscriptions to spruce up your office as well as COVID-19-related costs (hand sanitizers, masks, and other safety items) are deductible.
+Flowers, fish tanks, and magazine subscriptions to spruce up your office are deductible.

 Office furniture.
 The cost of desks, chairs, file cabinets, etc. usually must be depreciated over a number of years.
 But the cost may be deductible in full in the year they're bought and placed in service under a special rule (see bonus depreciation, de minimis safe harbor, and first-year expensing).).